can-git/Capstone/README.md

 ## Contributing :orange_heart:
 This capstone project is not finished in a correct way.
 We started with 4 people and finished by 2 of us.
-Thanks to my biomedical engineer [Bensu](https://www.researchgate.net/profile/Bensu-Sengel), who contributed to the report preparation of this project, which was challenging for me in those years, but which shows the development of the process for now.
+Thanks to my biomedical engineer friend [Bensu](https://www.researchgate.net/profile/Bensu-Sengel), who contributed to the report preparation of this project, which was challenging for me in those years, but which shows the development of the process for now.